gobravedave/C4-Plantuml-Helper/discovery.md

 There is a [generate plantml](https://github.com/marketplace/actions/generate-plantuml) make action which could automate the rendering.. but this looks like it would require the plantuml script to be a separate file and simply pulling in the generated image into the markdown.
 I will put this on my backlog.. but for now I will simply include the generated image files into the markdown.

-Linking is possbile by including [hypertext links](https://plantuml.com/link) on objects..
+Linking is possible by including [hypertext links](https://plantuml.com/link) on objects.
 So it is possible to add but it is fragile and is not really testable within Visual Studio Code.

-PlantUML is not so good at big complex diagrams.
-It is possible to add layout hints to the diagram but at times the results are bewildering.
-Maybe this is a excellent case for keeping the diagrams simple.

 The [jonashackt/plantuml-markdown](https://github.com/jonashackt/plantuml-markdown/blob/master/README.md) repository contains details on how to Integrate the PlantUML render engine into a GitHub markdown.